75 years later, we bid these miraculous lives godspeed.

 By: Linnea Crowther

-We collected some of the most noteworthy Holocaust stories shared in obituaries on Legacy over the past year.
+In addition to the notable Holocaust survivors who have died in the past year — Branko Lustig, Eva Kor, George Brady — many “regular folks” told their extraordinary stories in their recent obituaries.
 Read on to discover these stories and remember the remarkable lives of the people who lived them.

 A Daring Escape